-The Dressage Foundation is proud to offer $10,000 in annual scholarships in Major Lindgren's name, funded through the Carol Lavell Gifted Memorial Fund.
-In 2011, we were pleased to announce that the Major Anders Lindgren Scholarship was restructured to offer funding to more instructors, to train in the U.S. Two $2,000 Scholarships will be awarded each year to dressage instructors to train in a concentrated amount of time of at least one week.
-Applicants are not required to be Certified Instructors, but it is suggested that applicants use the scholarship money to train with a Certified Instructor or USDF Instructor Certification Program Faculty Member.
+TDF is proud to offer $10,000 in annual scholarships in Major Lindgren's name, funded through the Carol Lavell Gifted Memorial Fund.
+Two $2,000 Scholarships will be awarded each year to dressage instructors to train in a concentrated amount of time of at least one week.
+Applicants for $2,000 are not required to be Certified Instructors, but it is suggested that applicants use the scholarship money to train with a Certified Instructor or USDF Instructor Certification Program Faculty Member.
 One $6,000 Scholarship will be awarded each year to a dressage instructor, preferably to those in the USDF Certified pool.
 The scholarship will enable the applicant to train in a longer concentrated time period.
 You may apply for one scholarship - please choose between a $2,000 scholarship and a $6,000 scholarship.

 Additional selection criteria for Lindgren Scholarships are as follows:

 - The recipient is to be a citizen of the United States.
 Be prepared to prove citizenship.